 The companies spearheading this mobile money surge in Kenya include Safaricom and M-Pesa.
 This is backed up by recent figures released by the Central Bank.
 These figures show that M-Pesa holds 99% of the Kenyan mobile money market.
 Other companies like Telkom and Airtel have a lot of ground to make up.

 The growth in mobile money has had a knock-on effect on the FinTech industry in Kenya as that’s experienced its own boom.
 These directly impact other sectors of the Kenyan economy, including power, telecoms, and online betting.

 My Betting Sites Kenya recently stated that most sports betting operators in the country use M-Pesa as their primary deposit and withdrawal platform.

-Safaricom recently also revealed the astronomical numbers around betting in Kenya.
+Safaricom recently also revealed the astronomical numbers around sports betting in Kenya.
 They stated that, on average, Kenyans spend Ksh463 million on M-Pesa sports betting.
 This makes it the second-largest revenue generator for the entire country after business-to-consumer payments.